0fajarpurnama0/0fajarpurnama0.github.io/_posts/2019-01-10-highschooldxd-mortal-veritas-ren-dark-seeker.md

 ## 5.1 The Preparation (The Weapons of the Weak)

-<iframe width="725" height="408" src="https://www.youtube.com/embed/aPLz9kacwvM" title="Metal Gear Solid 5 The Phantom Pain Episode 2 Diamond Dogs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<div class="video-container"><iframe src="https://www.youtube.com/embed/aPLz9kacwvM" title="Metal Gear Solid 5 The Phantom Pain Episode 2 Diamond Dogs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

 Yesterday night, Ren review his martial arts for a very short time.
 Then review how to survive on the battle field by practicing crouching, crawling, rolling, sneaking, and practice fighting using his kitchen knife.
 He ends the night by a good shower and meditation plus relaxation until he fell asleep.